ebachard/miniDart/README.md

 **Thus, the software miniDart, when complete, will be sold first.
 When enough money has been recovered, the sources of the software will be licensed under the GPL.**

 Two versions are available for download.
-One for **Windows 7 or later**, the other for **Linux Intel (64 bits)** .
+One for **Windows 7 (64 bits) or later**, the other for **Linux Intel (64 bits)** .
 For the Linux version, instructions are given in the directory containing the archives.

 The download version needs Windows 7 or more + to work, and comes with an installer.
 The uninstallation has also been tested, and removes all traces of the software.
 If you install it , note that you use this software at your own risk, and remember that it is imperative to make backups of your documents BEFORE using it.